Ednormous/CITS3403-Group-Project/README.md

 ## Test Running Instructions

-To test the functionalities of the app,
+To test the functionalities of the app, run the following code within the terminal.
+To run Unit.py
+> python -m unittest tests/unit.py
+Selenium.py
+> python -m unittest tests/selenium.py

 ## For Project Markers